solo-leveler/angular-daterange-picker/README.md

 ### About the Project
 ---
-Custom Angular Material DateRange Time Picker using Angular.
+Custom Angular Material DateRange Time Picker.

 A custom daterange picker using angular material, moment.js and flex-layout.
 ### Overview